gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_deploy_pipeline.md

 7. Add the `NAMESPACE`, `DOCKERHUB_USERNAME` and `KUBE_TOKEN` environment variables.

-    > The `KUBE_TOKEN` environment variable is needed when we make a Kubernetes API requests to create deployments, service and ingress.
+    > The `KUBE_TOKEN` secure environment variable is needed when we make a Kubernetes API requests to create deployments, service and ingress.
     For convenience, you can use the secret associated with the service account we used to start the `Tiller` pod: `kube-system:default`.

+    *Note: The KUBE_TOKEN environment variable must be configured as a secure variable as shown in the image.
+This token should not be exposed.*

     ```bash
     kubectl describe sa default --namespace kube-system // to obtain the secret name
     kubectl describe secrets <token_name> --namespace kube-system